 With all that I make from scratch, can you believe that I’d never made cherry pie filling before?
 Crazy, right?
 Well, not anymore.
 Making cherry pie at home could not be easier with this amazing little kitchen gadget- cherry pitter on Amazon and in no time flat was making delicious homemade Cherry pie filling.
 I work over a Pyrex liquid measuring cup, pitting cherries right over the cup.
 Then tossing the pitted cherries into a large pan.
 Place your hand over the pits and gently pour any cherry juices into the pitted cherries.
 We want to keep these yummy juices!

 Let the cherry pie filling cool completely before you place into your unbaked pie shell.
 For one of the very best pies, try making it in a cast-iron skillet.
 You’ll bake it very similar to the Blueberry Skillet Pie I did, but the just until the pie is golden because your pie filling is already cooked.
 Let the pie cool completely before slicing or you’ll have a gooey mess.
 Cooking a pie in a cast-iron skillet will give you the most amazing pie crust, perfectly cooked.
 If you’re results comes out like mine, you’ll probably never cook a pie in a regular pie dish again!
-Hope your summer is going well and everyone is prepping for kiddos to go back to school.
-I know I’m VERY ready for mine to go back!

 What thickens pie filling?